pipe2k27/felipe-perarnau-test/README.md

 ## Thank you for checking it out:

-to run the app first clone it
-Then cd into the project folder and run:
+to run the app first clone it, then cd into the project folder and run:

 ### `npm start`